 - Place the pan into a larger pan and pour hot water into the larger pan until the springform pan is sitting in about 1 inch of water.
 Try not to get any water in the springform pan.

 - Bake for 5 minutes then cover loosely with foil and bake for another 10 minutes.

-- Remove from the oven and let cool at room temperature for 40 to 50 minutes.
+- Remove from the oven, toss the foil, and let the cake cool at room temperature for 40 to 50 minutes.
+You can leave the cake in the water bath until the water cools down.
 The cake will look wet and jiggly while it is still warm.
 After the cake comes to room temperature, cover it with plastic wrap and refrigerate it for 2 to 3 hours until firm.